oVirt/ovirt-site/source/uncategorized/debugfrontend.html.md

 ### Development Mode

-Launching Development Mode spawns a separate JVM instance (Java application) that executes GWT application code as bytecode, providing bridge between web browser and Java IDE:
+Launching Development Mode spawns a separate JVM instance (Java application) that executes GWT application code as bytecode, providing a bridge between web browser and Java IDE:

 *   Java IDE connects to Development Mode to debug GWT application code, allowing to set breakpoints and debug code as Java
 *   web browser connects to Development Mode via GWT Developer Plugin, passing instructions to Development Mode which executes them and sends the result back to web browser